Download the full lesson plan pack including all related resources

 Please note that students below the age of 14 cannot sign up for their own LifeSkills account.
 Any independent tasks must be printed or downloaded and provided digitally for them to complete as they are currently hosted on educator pages.

 The Fraud and scams interactive worksheet contains some of the themes from the full lesson plan and will help students develop the skills needed around the different types of fraud and become more familiar with common scams.
 The worksheet can be printed or completed digitally, so can be used flexibly to build your students understanding of fraud.
-You might choose to assign it:
+Which? scams alert service also provide examples on the latest scams doing the rounds.
+You might choose to assign this worksheet:

 LifeSkills has partnered with education charities The Talent Foundry and Business in the Community to create online lessons that can be watched anywhere.